giulianopz/lfd259/syllabus.md

 ---

-Revisit latest version of the CKAD domain list on the official [repo](https://github.com/cncf/curriculum).
+Revisit latest version of the CKAD domain list in its official [location](https://github.com/cncf/curriculum).